Silsila: highlights from the Dalloul Collection — a narrative of heritage, transmission and renewal

 Since Dalloul inherited, the collection has continued to grow under his visionary leadership and curatorial direction.
 He has embraced contemporary influences and perspectives, acquiring works by, among others, the Saudi artist Sultan Bin Fahad, the Iraqi painter Mohammed Sami and Shaikha Al Mazrou from the UAE.
 ‘We have some amazing artists living through these tumultuous political times and making incredible work,’ he says.
 ‘They deserve to be seen by an international audience.’

-This has led him to change his collecting strategy a little.
+The collection has entered a new phase of renewal under the visionary stewardship of Dalloul.
 ‘My father was quite old-school, quite systematic in acquiring lots of paintings by each artist,’ he explains.
 ‘I am more interested in acquiring one or two iconic pieces that represent an artist’s career.
 I believe the rest should be in public museums.’

-To that end, in 2020 Dalloul opened a private museum of Arab art in Beirut, which houses his collection and organises touring shows, both regionally and internationally.
-Currently, a large group of works from the collection is prominently displayed at the 2024 Venice Biennale.
+To that end, in 2016 Dalloul opened a the Dalloul Art Foundation in Beirut, which houses his collection and organises exhibitions locally as well as internationally, such as the large group of works from the collection that was prominently displayed at the Venice Biennale in 2014.

 Dalloul chose Beirut not just because he is Lebanese, but for its rich history as a centre of innovative art.
 ‘Until the civil war [1975-1990], Beirut was the Paris of the Middle East,’ he says.
 ‘Lebanon was one of the only countries in the region that didn’t have censorship, so artists congregated there from across the continent in order to paint or write what they wanted.’